 Purple is associated with royalty, luxury, and wisdom.
 It is often used by beauty and high-end brands to create a sense of exclusivity.

-Companies like Cadbury and Hallmark incorporate purple to emphasize sophistication and elegance.
+Companies like Cadbury and Hallmark incorporate purple to emphasise sophistication and elegance.

 Black: Elegance and Power